-You can apply for the McCall MacBain Scholarship in 2021 if you are planning to apply for Fall 2022 admission to a full-time master’s or second-entry professional undergraduate program at McGill University.
-Programs with Summer 2022 admission only are also acceptable.
-The program must consist of 45 credits or more and take place primarily on one of McGill’s two campuses.
+You can apply for the McCall MacBain Scholarship in 2022 if you are planning to apply for Fall 2023 admission to a full-time master’s or second-entry professional undergraduate program at McGill University.
+Programs with Summer 2023 admission only are also acceptable.
+The program must consist of 45 credits or more and take place primarily on McGill’s downtown or Macdonald campuses.

 MA (Arts), MArch (Architecture), MATL (Arts in Teaching and Learning), MBA (Business Administration), MEd (Education), MEng (Engineering), MISt (Information Studies), MM (Management), MMus (Music), MPP (Public Policy), MSc (Science), MScA (Science, Applied), MScAPT (Science, Applied in Physical Therapy), MScAOT (Science, Applied in Occupational Therapy), MSW (Social Work), MUP (Urban Planning), LLM (Law), STM (Sacred Theology).
 Explore all programs on the McGill Graduate Admissions website.